Skip to main content

 Palm Sunday, a Donkey, and a High Street That Wasn’t Ready

-Jesus rode into Jerusalem on a humble donkey, crowds shouting “please save us!” — a moment of quiet strength, not power or showmanship.
+Jesus rode into Jerusalem on a humble donkey, with crowds shouting “please save us!”.
+It was a moment of quiet strength, not power or showmanship.

 And here in County Durham…

-Maybe that contrast is the whole point — our world celebrates whatever looks impressive, yet Jesus points to a strength that’s quiet and gentle.
-And because of that, we often miss the good right in front of us simply because it doesn’t sparkle the way we expect.
+Maybe that contrast is the whole point.
+Our world celebrates whatever looks impressive, yet Jesus points to a strength that is quiet and gentle.
+And because of that, we often miss the good right in front of us simply because it does not sparkle the way we expect.

 May your day bring calm, kindness, and a little less County Durham weather (basically plenty of sun).

-And if a donkey wanders past… just point it in the right direction.
-It’s probably had a week.
+And if a donkey wanders past, just point it in the right direction.
+It has probably had a week.

 #Easter #part1